Film producer and media personality Pradeep Guha dies | Entertainment

 Ghai said he is indebted to Guha for his unending support and guidance for his film institute Whistling Woods, where the producer had served as a managing director.

-''Goodbye my friend #Pradeep Guha.
+''Good bye my friend #Pradeep Guha.
 I will always be indebted for your genuine love and support to I needed and we all @Whistling_Woods international for your enriched guidance as a director on board since its birth...
 RIP my friend,'' he tweeted.
+Filmmaker Shekhar Kapur credited Guha for transforming media landscape in india.

+''Shocked to hear of the passing away of Pradeep Guha.
+Friend, Pioneer , Game Changer, Mentor to so many.
+He transformed the media landscape in India.
+In grief and with love...you'll be missed Pradeep,'' he tweeted.

+Calling Guha an ''absolute icon'', actor Riteish Deshmukh wrote saddened by his demise. ''Extremely saddened by the demise of Mr Pradeep Guha.
+An absolute icon, a marketing genius- be it beauty queens or page 3 events - he gave them/it a pedestal to shine.
+Rest in peace!''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)